6 Ways to Use Chocolate on a Ketogenic Diet

 The combination of mildly stimulating and neurotransmitter modulating compounds in chocolate actually make it effective for boosting mood and relieving mental fatigue (5).

 These compounds include PEA’s, theobromine, and anandamide.
-Together, these compounds increase dopamine, endorphins, and effectively boost mood.
+Together, these compounds increase dopamine, and endorphins, and effectively boost mood.
 Anandamide is particularly interesting because it is something that is already produced inside our bodies.
 It is a feel-good molecule that resembles cannabinoids found in cannabis that stimulate uplifted feelings.

 Don’t worry, chocolate will not make you high, it will just provide a subtle boost in your mood and creativity!

 Finally, cacao may actually have neuroprotective effects as the powerful catechin compounds localize in brain tissues and help mitigate the extremely deleterious effects of neuroinflammation.
-This means daily chocolate consumption may be powerful protection for many neurological conditions.
+This means daily chocolate consumption may be a powerful protection for many neurological conditions.

 Improves Metabolism